Lloyd-Techguru/myportifolio-2/README.md

 # myportifolio
-This is a detailed description about me.
+This is a detailed description about Lloyd Shinaali.